umbraco/UmbracoDocs/umbraco-cloud/upgrades/migrate-from-umbraco-10-to-11.md

     git branch --set-upstream-to=origin/master
     ```
-3. Push the schema and files from the  _old project_ to the _clean Umbraco 11 project_ using the following git command:
+3. Push the schema and files from the  **old project** to the **clean Umbraco 11 project** using the following git command:

     ```
     git push origin master -f
     ```
-4. Verify that the schema and files have been merged into the live environment on the _clean Umbraco 11 project_.
+4. Verify that the schema and files have been merged into the live environment on the **clean Umbraco 11 project**.
-5. Transfer content and media from the local _clean Umbraco 11 project_ to the _clean Umbraco 11 project_.
+5. Transfer content and media from the local **old project** to the **clean Umbraco 11 project**.
-6. Verify that all the content and media have been transfered to the _clean Umbraco 11 project_.
+6. Verify that all the content and media have been transfered to the **clean Umbraco 11 project**.

-Once you have verified that all schema and files as well as content and media has successfully been deployed and transferred to your new _clean Umbraco 11 project_ the migration process is complete.
+Once you have verified that all schema and files as well as content and media has successfully been deployed and transferred to your new **clean Umbraco 11 project** the migration process is complete.

 It is highly recommended to thoroughly go through everything on the migrated site to ensure that everything works as expected.